Distributed Multi-User Secret Sharing

-otherwise user $j$ would be able to reconstruct $s_l$.
-Let $\tilde{\script{A}}\ \deff \ \{ \tilde{A_j}: \forall j\in [m]\}$ which is a Sperner family.
+Otherwise, user $j$ would be able to reconstruct $s_l$.
+Let $\tilde{\script{A}}\ \deff \ \{ \tilde{A_j}: \forall j\in [m]\}$, which is a Sperner family.

-We then construct a S-DSSP associated with the access structure $\tilde{\script{A}}$ which has communication complexity $\tilde{C}= \sum_{j=1}^{m} | \tilde{A}_j|$.
-This follows from the fact that in a S-DSSP, each user downloads exactly one data symbol from the nodes in its access set.
+We then construct a S-DSSP associated with the access structure $\tilde{\script{A}}$ and having communication complexity $\tilde{C}= \sum_{j=1}^{m} | \tilde{A}_j|$.
+This follows from the fact that in a S-DSSP each user downloads exactly one data symbol from the nodes in its access set.
 This together with \eq{cbigsA} and recalling that a S-DSSP is also a T-DSSP complete the proof. \end{proof}

 Note that the communication complexity of a T-DSSP depends only on its associated access structure.
 Let $a_k$ denote the number of subsets of size $k$ in the access structure of the T-DSSP.
-Then its communication complexity is given by \be{tdss-same-c} C=\sum_{k=1}^{n} k a_k. \ee

-Therefore, by \Lref{allone}, one can consider minimizing $\sum_{k=1}^{n} k a_k$ to find a communication-efficient DSSP provided that a Sperner family with such $a_k$'s exists.
+Then its communication complexity is given by \be{tdss-same-c} C=\sum_{k=1}^{n} k a_k. \ee Therefore, by \Lref{allone}, one can consider minimizing $\sum_{k=1}^{n} k a_k$ to find a communication-optimal DSSP provided that a Sperner family with such $a_k$'s exists.
 To this end, we consider the following discrete optimization problem:

 Constraint (\ref{w}) is set because $a_k$'s must be non-negative.
 Constraint (\ref{sum}) is set because the sum of $a_k$'s is equal to the total number of users $m$.
 Also, by \eq{lym}, \eq{sperner} is a necessary condition for existence of a Sperner family with $a_k$ subsets of size $k$.
-If such Sperner family exists for the solution of this optimization problem, then we will have a communication-efficient DSSP.
+If such Sperner family exists for the solution of this optimization problem, then we will have a communication-optimal DSSP with perfect secrecy.
 Otherwise, the minimum objective function is a lower bound for the minimum communication complexity.
 Note that due to the reciprocity of the binomial coefficients, we have $a_k=0$ for all $\floor{\frac{n}{2}}<k$ in the solution of this optimization problem.

 The idea is to first solve a continuous version of this optimization problem, stated below, and then extract the solution for the discrete version from the solution of the continuous version.
 Consider the following problem: